dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

   mgar up --all

-Beware that this takes a lot of time an create hundreds of directories.
+Beware that this takes a lot of time and creates hundreds of directories and thousands files.

 checkpkg database (optional)
 ----------------------------